jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 ## Description

-1. Develop a prototype CollectionBuilder site:
-	- Identify a collection of non-digital content (24-36 items).
-	- Digitize the content, following relevant standards and best practices.
-	- Create rich, robust metadata for the content, following relevant standards and best practices.
-	- Use CollectionBuilder’s capabilities to create web pages and online exhibits to integrate contextual information with the digitized content.

-2. Based on your experience implementing this prototype collection, write a short report (no more than 2 single-spaced pages) to library administrators and senior IT staff advising them about the pros and cons of CollectionBuilder as a platform for showcasing your college’s digital collections and making a recommendation about whether or not to move forward with implementing CollectionBuilder for your college.
-See “[How to Write a Memo](https://www.grammarly.com/blog/how-to-write-memo/)” for some helpful guidance.

-3. Prepare a 5-7 minute video presentation to share your work for your instructors and fellow students.
-In your video presentation you should
-	- provide a brief overview of the content, significance, and audience of your collection;
-	- show one or more items from your collection and discuss the metadata, especially additional metadata fields (beyond the standard CollectionBuilder fields) that you used in your collection;
-	- demonstrate contextual pages and exhibits that you created
-	- demonstrate one or more advanced features that you implemented;
-	- discuss any challenges, accomplishments, or discoveries that occurred during the development of your project.
-	**_Your presentation should not exceed 7 minutes._**

 ### 1. CollectionBuilder site

 Develop a prototype CollectionBuilder site that meets the following criteria:
 - Site ncludes 24 or more digitized items that conform digitized following relevant digitization standards and best practices;
 - Each item includes all appropriate required and option CollectionBuilder metadata elements (see <https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/>);
 - Metadata conforms to specifications outlined in the CollectionBuilder[cb] documentation and to previously established metadata guidelines for your project;
 - Site ncludes one or more pages, in addition to the standard CollectionBuilder pages, that introduces the content and context of the collection.
-See <https://collectionbuilder.github.io/cb-docs/docs/pages/interpretive/> and <https://collectionbuilder.github.io/cb-docs/docs/pages/add_page/>;
+See <https://collectionbuilder.github.io/cb-docs/docs/pages/interpretive/> and <https://collectionbuilder.github.io/cb-docs/docs/pages/add_page/>;}

 ### 2. Evaluation memo

-Based on your experience implementing this prototype collection, submit a short report (no more than 2 single-spaced pages) to library administrators and senior IT staff advising them about the pros and cons of Omeka as a platform for showcasing your college’s digital collections and making a recommendation about whether to move forward with implementing Omeka for your college.
+Based on your experience implementing this prototype collection, submit a short report (no more than 2 single-spaced pages) to library administrators and senior IT staff advising them about the pros and cons of CollectionBuilder as a platform for showcasing your college’s digital collections and making a recommendation about whether to move forward with implementing CollectionBuilder for your college.
 See “[How to Write a Memo](https://www.grammarly.com/blog/how-to-write-memo/)” for some helpful guidance.

 ### 3. Video presentation